Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Filter the S3 Inventory report by using S3 Select to find all objects that are not encrypted Send each object name as a message to an Amazon Simple Queue Service (Amazon SQS) queue Use the SQS queue to invoke an AWS Lambda function to tag each object with a key of "Encryption" and a value of "SSE-KMS"
 - [ ] Use S3 Event Notifications to invoke an AWS Lambda function on all new object-created events for the S3 bucket Configure the Lambda function to check whether the object is encrypted and to run an AWS Systems Manager Automation document to encrypt the object in place when an unencrypted object is found.

-### A company has an internal web application that runs on Amazon EC2 instances behind an Application Load Balancer.
-The instances run in an Amazon EC2 Auto Scaling group in a single Availability Zone.
-A SysOps administrator must make the application highly available.
-Which action should the SysOps administrator take to meet this requirement?
+### A web application runs on Amazon EC2 instances behind an Elastic Load Balancing Application Load Balancer (ALB).
+The instances run in an Auto Scaling group across multiple Availability Zones.
+A SysOps Administrator has notice that some EC2 instances show up healthy in the Auto Scaling console but show up as unhealthy in the ALB target console.
+What could be the issue?

-- [ ] Increase the maximum number of instances in the Auto Scaling group to meet the capacity that is required at peak usage.
+- [ ] The health check grace period for the Auto Scaling group is set too low; increase it.
-- [ ] Increase the minimum number of instances in the Auto Scaling group to meet the capacity that is required at peak usage.
+- [ ] The target group health check is incorrectly configured and needs to be adjusted.
-- [x] Update the Auto Scaling group to launch new instances in a second Availability Zone in the same AWS Region.
+- [ ] The user data or AMI used for the Auto Scaling group launch configuration is incorrect.
-- [ ] Update the Auto Scaling group to launch new instances in an Availability Zone in a second AWS Region.
+- [x] The Auto Scaling group health check type is based on EC2 instance health instead of Elastic Load Balancing health checks.

 ### An application accesses data through a file system interface.
 The application runs on Amazon EC2 instances in multiple Availability Zones, all of which must share the same data.
 While the amount of data is currently small, the company anticipates that it will grow to tens of terabytes over the lifetime of the application.
 What is the MOST scalable storage solution to fulfill this requirement?